Areas of expertise

 3. 3) Aggression and harassing behavior.

 Number one is the least expensive by virtue of how little time it may take to build a case and how telling the videos and photos can be.
+It also poses as the least risky in terms of having one's cover being blown.

 Confidentiality on the part of both parties is an absolute necessity so the observation process may bear fruit.
 Confidentiality assures the undercover operator's safety during and after the investigation.
 It also preserves the opportunity for the undercover operator to provide future investigations for the same client.